Skip to content Skip to footer

 Stay Physically Active

-Maintaining proper posture while sitting, standing, and lifting can help distribute pressure evenly along the spine, reducing unnecessary strain on the discs.
+Adopting proper posture when sitting, standing, and lifting can help distribute pressure more evenly along the spine.
+This may reduce unnecessary stress on spinal discs, particularly during long periods of desk work or repetitive tasks.

 Maintain a Healthy Weight

-Carrying excess weight can place additional stress on the spine, particularly in the lower back.
-Managing weight through balanced nutrition and activity supports disc health.
+Excess body weight can place additional load on the spine, especially in the lower back.
+Managing weight through balanced nutrition and regular activity may help reduce strain on spinal structures.

 Avoid Smoking